WHAT ARE PROCESS SERVERS?

 Process servers handle critical responsibilities of providing legal documents to those being sued.
 They are trained and authorized to perform Service of Process for the court system.

 Serving legal documents to defendants or individual who are involved in a lawsuit is the most important job of a process server .
 When a legal document has been served, a process server brings actual evidence to prove that service was successful .
 Next, an affidavit or proof of service has to be verified to present that the legal documents have been served to the company or individual it was intended for.
 Laws vary by state and have their own restricted ways in performing duties and responsibilities within the state each law belongs to.

 Process servers are important in the legal system because the court is unable to rule on any case until the papers are served legally.
 As process servers, they make sure that legal service of process is clearly maintained.
 Process servers also ensure that legal papers are appropriately served to the defendants or anyone involve in the case.

 What to Look for in a Process Service:

 Same day process – Hire a process server that offers one day process if you want a quick response with your legal documents.

-No hidden fee – not all process servers disclose everything about fees, and if you want to ensure that you are not paying more than what you get, always consider asking questions about payments before closing the deal.
+No hidden fee – Ask questions about payments before closing the deal to ensure that you are not paying more than what you get.

-24/7 Status-check – getting updates with the status of your documents anytime you need is truly important.
-So when hiring a process server, always make sure that you are dealing with a company that provides 24/7 status-check update.
+24/7 Status-check – Getting updates with the status of your documents anytime you need is truly important.
+When hiring a process server, make sure that you are dealing with a company that provides 24/7 status-check update.